 Using your Silverado-Franklin Players Club Card

-If you have a Silverado-Franklin Players Club Card (Players Club, Gold Club, Platinum Club or Sensational Seniors Club), be sure to present it at a table before you begin to play.
+If you have a Silverado-Franklin Players Club Card (Players Club, Gold Club, Platinum Club or Millionaire Club), be sure to present it at a table before you begin to play.
 Since the Silverado has one of the best players clubs in town, you can quickly earn points that can be redeemed for valuable gifts and discounts.
 If you're playing table games, tell the dealer or floor manager that you'd like to have your play rated.
 Not a current Silverado-Franklin Players Club member?
 Just stop by our Players Center on the main level and get on in a few seconds.

 Entering A Game